-- a brief oral presentation (or ca 300-word abstract in case the presentation schedule is already full or the seminar is moved online) of a literary critical work; see the list below. - 1 test based on the texts and facts covered in class.
+- a brief oral presentation (or ca 300-word abstract in case the presentation schedule is already full) of a literary critical work; see the list below. - I test based on the texts and facts covered in class.
 Pass limit: 60 points (max.
 100).
 If a student fails, s/he must write an extra essay of 1,000-1,200 words on a given topic.
 Topic and deadline in January will be specified by the instructor.
 (If unsatisfactory, this essay is subject to only one rewriting.)
 Not writing the test will be considered as failing.
 Make-ups will not be given.